How to Lock a Notion Database: Secure and Protect Your Data

 2. Click on the ••• button in the top right corner.

-3. Select Page Locking from the options.
+3. Select Lock Page from the available options.

-Encrypting Sensitive information
+Encrypting Sensitive Information

 Database Splitting

-Exporting and Backing Up Database
+Exporting and Backing Up Databases

 To export a Notion database: